cslabhelp/COP3502-Failfish/README.md

 - 𝐺 groups of Failfish that they've captured.
 Groups of Failfish are called Failgroups.
 They were called Failschools once, but small monster scholars determined that Failfish are unable to learn.
    - Each Failgroup𝑔𝑖has𝑛𝑖Failfish in it, with 𝑛𝑖≥ 2.Note that𝑖is thepond number–the Failfish don’thave to be in ponds1. . 𝐺.
    - Each Failfish in a Failgroup is branded with a sequence number, from 1 to 𝑛𝑖.
-     - ( Modern small monster farming methods being humane, the branding is done with aparticularly waterproof marker.
+     - Modern small monster farming methods being humane, the branding is done with aparticularly waterproof marker.
 No Failfish are harmed during modern Failfish farming.
-(Except when they get eaten.))
+(Except when they get eaten.)

 The Meal, First Course:
    ...

-Find our email here: https://www.youtube.com/@CodingAssignmentTutor/about
+Request the full code via EMail, get our email here: https://www.youtube.com/@CodingAssignmentTutor/about